SOUTH CAROLINA

 AN IN-DEPTH LOOK

-In order to receive a South Carolina high school diploma, a student must complete a one-half credit of economics.
-In the South Carolina Social Studies College- and Career-Ready Standards, the standards for the required economics course are entitled Economics and Personal Finance.
-There are four strands of standards for the course, and one is Personal Finance.
 The Financial Literacy Instruction Act of 2005 (Act No. 38; House Bill No. 3020) mandates that “the State Board of Education shall develop or adopt curricula, materials, and guidelines for local school boards to use in implementing a program of instruction on financial literacy within courses currently offered in high schools in this State.”
+South Carolina offers two optional courses within the Human Services Cluster, Financial Fitness 1 and Financial Fitness 2.
+Each class has its own set of standards that provide robust financial literacy concepts.

-Financial literacy is not embedded in the South Carolina Social Studies College- and Career-Ready Standards for Grades K-8.
+Financial literacy concepts are not embedded in the South Carolina Social Studies College- and Career-Ready Standards for K-8, except for 2nd grade, where the concepts can be found in the Economic strand.

 In accordance with the Financial Literacy Instruction Act, the South Carolina Department of Education has a Financial Literacy webpage with Curricula, Instructional Materials, and Personal Finance Resources.

-South Carolina provides minimal financial literacy instruction through embedded standards in the required high school economics course, earning a “D.” In order to improve its grade, South Carolina needs to create specific financial literacy standards for Grades K-8.
-Furthermore, South Carolina should mandate that high school financial literacy be taught in a required stand-alone course rather than embedded into multiple courses.
+South Carolina provides financial literacy instruction through the required high school course, but does not ensure foundational learning throughout K-8 grade levels, earning a “C.” In order to improve its grade, South Carolina needs to create specific financial literacy standards for Grades K-8.